system-zero/system-zero/data/docs/la.md

     I'm inclined to say that `s' will not have to be modified.
-So maybe the prudent thing to do here, that such a chain of function call, it has to be used as a closure, without the ability to modify the participated objects directly, so and with no direct side affects.
+So maybe the prudent thing to do here, that such a chain of function call, it has to be used as a closure, without the ability to modify the participated objects directly, so and with no direct side effects.
 However, I think that it will never can be possible to guarrante that the called methods, don't have code that influence the outter environment.
 So probably the objects that enter in such a closed state, should be copies of the originals.